sparrowcode/DiffableKit/Readme.md

 diffableDataSource?.apply(sections: content, animating: true)
 ```

 That all.
 You can each time create new order or count cells and it automatically show with diffable animation.
-Project has some ready-use models, you can read about it next.

 ### Mediator